galaxyproject/galaxy-hub/src/GalaxyUpdates/2014_04/index.md

 <div class='right'><a href='http://www.globusworld.org/'><img src="/src/Images/Logos/GlobusGenomics.png" alt="Globus World 2014" width="180" /></a></div>

-**[GlobusWorld](http://www.globusworld.org/)** is this year’s biggest gathering of all things [Globus](https://www.globus.org/).  !GlobusWorld 2014 features a features a *Using Globus Genomics to Accelerate Analysis Tutorial*, and a full half day on [Globus Genomics](/src/Cloud/index.md#globus-genomics) in the main meeting, including a keynote by Nancy Cox and these accepted talks:
+**[GlobusWorld](http://www.globusworld.org/)** is this year’s biggest gathering of all things [Globus](https://www.globus.org/).
+GlobusWorld 2014 features a features a *Using Globus Genomics to Accelerate Analysis Tutorial*, and a full half day on [Globus Genomics](/src/Cloud/index.md#globus-genomics) in the main meeting, including a keynote by Nancy Cox and these accepted talks:

 * *Globus Genomics: Enabling high-throughput cloud-based analysis and management of NGS data for Translational Genomics research at Georgetown*, by Yuriy Gusev,
 * *Improving next-generation sequencing variants identification in cancer genes using Globus Genomics*, by Toshio Yoshimatsu